HackYourFuture-CPH/react-native/week2/lesson-plan.md

 # Lesson Plan

-This lesson will about practicing
+This lesson will be about practicing

 ## Exercises